-The foot in the door marketing technique was initially popularized by Johnathan Freedman and Scott Fraser in a 1966 study.
+The foot-in-the-door marketing technique was initially popularized by Johnathan Freedman and Scott Fraser in a 1966 study.
 The foundation of the study was based on the question, “how can an individual be persuaded to do something they would rather not do?”

 Their experiment asked the resident for a small request via telephone and later asked for a more significant recommendation during the face-to-face meeting.

 The small request, made via telephone, asked the study subjects to report the cleaning products they used to clean their home.
-After answering the question, the researcher asked the subjects to grant access to their homes to examine the product brands used to clean the house.
+After answering the question, the researcher asked the subjects to grant access to their homes to examine the product brands operated to clean the house.